jcmerle/jcmerle.github.io/index.md

 # Education
 <hr>
-I am currently pursuing a <b>Master's degree in Cryptology and Computer Security</b> at the University of Bordeaux.

-I hold a <b>Bachelor's degree in Computer Science</b>, which I completed in 2023.
-Additionally, I spent a year studying at Inha University in South Korea, broadening my academic and cultural horizons.
+I hold a <b>Master’s degree in Cryptology and Computer Security</b> from the University of Bordeaux, along with a <b>Bachelor’s degree in Computer Science</b> completed in 2023.
+I also spent a year studying at Inha University in South Korea, an experience that broadened both my academic perspective and cultural horizons.

 [**Coursework from my studies**](../courses/)